barisbozkurt/AutomaticPCGclassification/README.md

 > Bozkurt, B., Germanakis, I., Stylianou, Y. A study of time-frequency features for CNN-based automatic heart sound classification for pathology detection, Under Review.

-This is part of a larger code collection used for running all experiments defined in our submitted manuscript: system with settings: CNN classifier using feature of Sub-band envelopes computed from asyncronous frames extracted with length of 2 seconds and hop size of 1 second.
+This is part of a larger code collection used for running all experiments(90 distinct settings) defined in our submitted manuscript: system with settings: CNN classifier using feature of Sub-band envelopes computed from asyncronous frames extracted with length of 2 seconds and hop size of 1 second.

 Run the code at your own risk and please cite the publication(citation to be updated upon acceptance) if you use this code in your own work.
 This repo is not aimed for distributing a well-designed code package but more for quickly sharing part of our code for readers of our manuscript who would like to learn implementation details.